1jour1vin

 Wine noted (guide 2024) 1*Star (Very successful wine)

 A wide range of grape varieties make up this deep, well-aged Châteauneuf, which impresses with its concentrated color and dense tears.
-A nose that's still quiet but fine, with subtle fragrances of blueberry, juniper and menthol, opens onto a fresh, long and powerful palate, anchored by fine, fat tannins and underlined by restrained acidity that gives you time to see what's coming.
-Keeps well.
+The nose is still reserved but refined, with subtle fragrances of blueberry, juniper, and menthol, opening onto a fresh, long, and powerful palate, anchored by beautiful, rich tannins and underscored by restrained acidity, which gives it time to develop.
+Suitable for aging.

 Robert Parker - Wine Advocate